-The best things come in small packages and the charmingly named Pigeon Loft is an enchanting conversion with a lovely story to tell.
+Some of the best things in life come in compact packages and the small-but-perfectly formed Pigeon Loft is an enchanting conversion that oozes personality and charm.

-Set just off the tree-lined village green on the edge of the Cheviot Hills, this is a heavenly sanctuary for romance and relaxation, or an uplifting base for walking and cycling in the captivating heather-clad hillsides of the National Park.
+Set just off the tree-lined village green of Yetholm on the edge of the Cheviot Hills, the Pigeon Loft is not only a heavenly sanctuary for romance and relaxation but also a delightful base for walking and cycling in the captivating heather-clad hillsides of the National Park.

-Dating back to the early 18th century, the cottage has been sensitively restored to respect the integrity of the original building, while the interior finish reflects the creative flair of the owner, comprising a scheme of country classics, natural textures and timeless antique finds.
-The overall feel is effortlessly stylish yet beautifully designed for comfort - a perfect bijou for two!
+Dating back to the early 18th century, the cottage has been sensitively restored to respect the integrity of the original building, complemented by interior design that reflects the creative flair of its owner, resulting in a very stylish, comfortable bolthole.

 Access and entrance hall with bench seating, hanging and storage space leading into:

 Boot room/utility room with sink, washing machine, microwave, hanging rail and clothes pulley.

 Open-plan living space comprising sitting room, bedroom and kitchen:-

 Kitchen with electric oven with ceramic hob, grill and oven, dishwasher, fridge (no freezer).
 Please note - there is a microwave and washing machine in the utility room downstairs.
 Drop-leaf table with chairs for dining for two.

 Bedroom with 5’ king size original cast iron bedstead with a high quality natural fibre sprung mattress and duck and down duvet.

 Sitting room with double sofa, electric stove, small flat screen TV with Freeview and integrated DVD player, radio, selection of books and games.

 Bathroom with corner shower, heated towel rail, basin and WC.